Michelleoc/pands-project/README.md

 # 2.0 Loading and understanding the Iris dataset:

 ## 2.1 Loading the dataset

 The Iris dataset is widely available on the internet.
 The dataset is included in R base and Python in the machine learning package Scikit-learn, so that users can access it without having to find a source for it.

 I am treating the iris dataset as a dataset that needs to be loaded so I use pandas to import the data from a csv file and create a dataframe.
-I rename the columns so that they include the measurement type 'cm' in the title and I rename the class column to species.
+I rename the columns so that they include the measurement type 'cm' is in the title and I rename the class column to species.

     path = ""
     filenameForIrisData = path + "iris.csv"